Manjadikuru: Critical reception

-Aswin J Kumar from The Times of India gave the movie 3.5 stars saying that "Manjadikkuru is a beautifully shot film that can be loved for its sheer earnestness and sense of belonging.".
+Aswin J. Kumar from The Times of India gave the movie 3.5 stars saying that "Manjadikuru is a beautifully shot film that can be loved for its sheer earnestness and sense of belonging.".
 Chris Fujiwara from Federación Internacional de la Prensa Cinematográfica said that "It is a lesson in the ways of society but a metaphorical lesson for the audience, the kind of lesson that (as one imagines, or remembers, while watching Lucky Red Seeds) the cinema was invented to teach."
 Ben Umstead from Twitch Film said that "Manjadikuru is undoubtedly one of the most beautiful films about childhood I've seen. ".

-Veeyen from Nowrunning gave the movie 3 stars saying that "Anjaly Menon's 'Manjadikkuru' is an ode to the inherent innocence that once existed in us.
+Veeyen from Nowrunning gave the movie 3 stars saying that "Anjaly Menon's Manjadikuru is an ode to the inherent innocence that once existed in us.
 Appealing equally to viewers of all ages, the flight of fancy that she offers to this incredible world that once was, is certainly not to be missed! ".
 Metromatinee said "The film has been kept simple, highlights relationships and family values, and has to be seen with the whole family.
 Verdict: Small But Beautiful & Nostalgic ...!"
 Parvathy Anoop from Deccan Herald stated that "Anjali Menon leaves no stone unturned as she explores elements of hypocrisy, love, sympathy and sorrow inside a large Nair family."

-Paresh C Palicha from Rediff.com gave the verdict of 3 stars saying that "Manjadikuru is enchanting.
+Paresh C. Palicha from Rediff.com gave the verdict of 3 stars saying that "Manjadikuru is enchanting.
 In this film, Anjali Menon succeeds in giving us a charming view of the adult world seen through the eyes of a child."
 Sify gave the movie a verdict of Good stating that "Manjadikuru comes as a whiff of fresh air.
 Enjoy this fabulous debut of a new talent called Anjali Menon straightaway!".
-Indiaglitz gave the movie a rating of 6.5 in 10 stating that "'Manjadikkuru' is a right addition to the list of well made films that came out this year.
+IndiaGlitz gave the movie a rating of 6.5 in 10 stating that "Manjadikuru is a right addition to the list of well made films that came out this year.
 Just have a go into this scent of fresh air."